 Academic Dismissal

-Students are dismissed for:
+Students are placed on academic dismissal for:

 • Receipt of two grades of “F” or “NC” in an academic program, regardless of when earned.